splunk/public-o11y-docs/synthetics/test-config/auth-basic-http-headers.rst

    1. In the left field (with hint text :guilabel:`Username``), enter the username for the target page.

-   2. In the right field, enter the name of the global varialble in which you stored the password for this target page, prefixed with ``env``. and enclosed in double curly braces.
+   2. In the right field, enter the name of the global varialble in which you stored the password for this target page, prefixed with ``env.``. and enclosed in double curly braces.
 For example, ``{{env.test1_password}}``.
 To see the list of available global variables, expand the pane on the right.

 5. On the browser test's configuration page, select the :guilabel:`Simple` toggle.